Guide to choosing the right gravel bike

 Space for wide tires and accessories

-You can fit tires of different widths depending on the terrain and add racks, bags, or fenders.
+You can fit tires of different thicknesses depending on the terrain and add racks, bags, or fenders.
 Perfect for traveling or bike touring.

 Ideal for long or mixed routes